sre0x2a/writeups/_posts/2023-11-09-im-crackme.md

 0x58:	JNZ 0x77
 ```

 The final check that needs to pass is the XOR'ing of seventh character to the fourth.
-The result being XOR'd to the fifth character with that result being XOR'd to the sixth character.
+The result of the XOR being XOR'd to the fifth character with that result being XOR'd to the sixth character.
 The final result needs to be equal to 3.

 ```
 0x5a:	MOV r1,password[3]